Applied Photonics Award 2024: Young talent award for theses in applied photonics announced

 Until June 30, students and doctoral candidates can once again apply for the Applied Photonics Award.
 The young researcher award by the Fraunhofer Institute for Applied Optics and Precision Engineering IOF honors theses that deal with innovative optical technologies for society and industry.

-Promoting highly qualified young talent and recognizing new ideas in the field of applied photonics at an early stage - this is the aim of the Applied Photonics Award, the young researcher award by Fraunhofer IOF from Jena, Germany.
+Promoting highly qualified young talent and recognizing new ideas in the field of applied photonics at an early stage - this is the aim of the Applied Photonics Award, the young researcher award organized by Fraunhofer IOF from Jena, Germany.

 Prizes are awarded to a total of three final theses in the categories Bachelor, Master/Diploma and Dissertation.
 The winners will receive prize money and valuable career contacts in the photonics and optics industry.
 The prize money is staggered as follows: